More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 The proliferation of such roles has two effects.
 First, it increases mass support for the principle of hierarchical organization, because more people directly benefit from it.
 Second, it creates real intra-class conflicts (between managers and managed, between credentialed and uncredentialed, between permanent and precarious) that obstruct unification.
 The ruling classes understand this, even if we don't: The multiplication of intermediate positions functions as a technique of class rule, whether or not it was designed as such.[40]
 The fact that something similar happened in the USSR and in most unions (the emergence of entrenched managerial strata that reproduced class dynamics internally) is negative proof that the workers' movement failed to anticipate or combat this.

 Macnair argues that most people do not "seek power over others" as an end in itself.
 I narrowly agree.
 But this is beside the point.
-What matters is that many workers exercise power over others as a routine feature of their working lives, and that many more benefit from class-societal arrangements that restrict the autonomy of others — whether those restrictions concern abortion rights, gender expression, behavioral conformity, ethnic hierarchies, or access to housing and education.
+What matters is that many workers exercise power over others as a routine feature of their working lives, and that many more benefit from class-societal arrangements restricting others' autonomy — over abortion rights, gender expression, behavioral conformity, ethnic hierarchies, or access to housing and education.
 These are not mere attitudes to be overcome through correct political education.
 They are material practices embedded in people's daily lives, and they will not disappear after a revolution that addresses only wage exploitation.

 Which means that most of the working class will defend class relations as desirable in at least some contexts.
 "Defend" here ranges from passive accommodation — complying because the costs of contestation exceed the margin for risk — to active championing of specific hierarchies, with most workers falling somewhere in between depending on the domain.
 Denying this in the name of "unity" hasn't worked — not in a century of trying.